 Why are these two sibling horses so different?

 How do I breed a horse with an opposite preference?
-(Dirt to Grass, Right to Left, Firm to Soft)
+(Dirt to Turf, Right to Left, Firm to Soft)

 How much does grade matter to breeding?